veertuinc/anklet/README.md

 ### How does it manage VM Templates on the host?

-Anklet handles VM [Templates/Tags](https://docs.veertu.com/anka/anka-virtualization-cli/getting-started/creating-vms/#vm-templates) the best it can using the Anka CLI.
+If your plugin uses the Anka CLI to create VMs, Anklet handles VM [Templates/Tags](https://docs.veertu.com/anka/anka-virtualization-cli/getting-started/creating-vms/#vm-templates) the best it can.

-- If the VM Template or Tag does not exist, Anklet will pull it from the Registry using the `default` configured registry under `anka registry list-repos`.
+1. If the VM Template or Tag does not exist, Anklet will pull it from the Registry using the `default` configured registry under `anka registry list-repos`.
 You can also set the `registry_url` in the `config.yml` to use a different registry.
     - Two consecutive pulls cannot happen on the same host or else the data may become corrupt.
 If a second job is picked up that requires a pull, it will send it back to the queue so another host can handle it.
-- If the Template *AND* Tag already exist, it does *not* issue a pull from the Registry (which therefore doesn't require maintaining a Registry at all; useful for users who use `anka export/import`).
+2. If the Template *AND* Tag already exist, it does *not* issue a pull from the Registry (which therefore doesn't require maintaining a Registry at all; useful for users who use `anka export/import`).
 Important: You must define the tag, or else it will attempt to use "latest" and forcefully issue a pull.

 ---